RoHS vs J-SOX

 Key Components

-- Five COSO components plus IT response and asset preservation.
+- Six components (the five COSO components plus IT response) and four objectives (including asset preservation).

 - Entity-level, process-level, and IT general controls (ITGCs).